Blinkinlabs/icestorm/iceprog/README.md

 ```

 If a prefix for the compiled firmware is wanted use for example
 ```
 $ make PROGRAM_PREFIX=tillitis-
 ```
 to produce a program named `tillitis-iceprog`

-Use
+To install the program in `/usr/local/bin` use
 ```
 sudo make PROGRAM_PREFIX=tillitis- install
 ```
-to install the program in `/usr/local/bin`

 ### macOS
 To build on macOS use

 ```
 $ make OS=macos
 ```

-Pre-requisites for building on macOS is the library [`libusb`](https://github.com/libusb/libusb).
+Pre-requisites for building iceprog is the library

-Build and install it by downlaoding the source and read the instructions in `INSTALL` in `libusb`.

-The short version is: download and unpack, enter the folder and run
+[`libusb`](https://github.com/libusb/libusb).
+For most Linux distros
+this comes pre-installed, but for macOS it needs to be installed
+manually.
+Simplest is through Homebrew using

 ```
-$ ./configure
-$ make
-$ make install
+$ brew install libusb
 ```